 - Seasonal allergies affect neurotransmitter levels in the brain which can also be disruptive of good sleep.

 It seems like everyone is having trouble sleeping these days, which is a problem, because if there is one basic thing we can all do to improve energy and focus throughout the day, it’s get good sleep at night.
-For me, there is no doubt that I am a happier and more productive person when I get my full 8 hours, and it turns out this has little to do with vanity.

 So, yes, sleep is a health issue that deserves to be front and center in every wellness discussion.